Financial Assistance Satisfactory Academic Progress Policy M.S.ED

-Fulltime graduate students in the Master of Education-Curriculum and Instruction Program are expected to complete 15 hours each academic year.
+Fulltime graduate students in the Master of Education- Professional School Counseling Program are expected to complete 12 hours each academic year.
 See Duration of Eligibility for additional information.

-The Academic Standing Committee will review students’ progress three times each academic year (following fall, spring and summer semesters, where each semester is comprised of two terms).
+The Academic Standing Committee will review students’ progress three times each academic year (following fall, spring and summer semesters).
 The Office of Financial Assistance will use each semester review provided by the Academic Standing Committee to notify in writing those students whose academic record falls short of the standards for financial assistance eligibility, as detailed above.
 Based on the results of that review, a student may be placed in financial aid warning for the first occurrence.
 If a student is placed on financial aid warning, financial aid eligibility will continue through the warning period.

-A student without a successful appeal will have financial assistance suspended.
+A student without a successful appeal will have financial aid suspended.

 All appeals must be in writing and received by the Office of Financial Assistance within one week of notification of suspension of financial assistance.
 The written appeal must include and document the extenuating circumstance that prevented the student from meeting the SAP requirements, what has changed in the student’s situation, and the specific steps that will be taken to ensure future success, including a schedule of classes to be taken, when those classes will be taken, and if there will be transfer work.